VasylDvorak/meals/README.md

-# meals

-Flatter project MEALS.
+# Flatter project MEALS.

+# The user can learn the different receipt by categories:

-In the project the technologies were used:
+# In the project the technologies were used:
-Providers (flutter_riverpod), Animations (explicit, implicit, Hero), grid widget, Bootom navigation bar, Screen navigation, App bar item, Navigation Drawer.
+# Providers (flutter_riverpod), Animations (explicit, implicit, Hero), grid widget, Bootom navigation bar, Screen navigation, App bar item, Navigation Drawer.

-The user can learn the different receipt by categories: